gremour/StarBreach/README.md

 - [ ] More enemies: Swarmers, fast diagonal moving, etc.
 - [ ] Bosses;
 - [ ] Add better handmade models;
+- [ ] Add engine fire effect for player ship when mobing forward;
 - [ ] Powerups after each wave: 2 (or 3?) in the middle of the game field, able to pick only one.
 Powerup types: heart, hit invulnerability duration, energy recharge rate,